 You do not have to wait until your current visa expires.
 You can apply for a new visa even if your current visa is valid.

 U.S. visas cannot be transferred from one passport to another.
-You can travel to the United States with both passports as well as your marriage certificate, or you can apply for a new visa.
+You can travel to the United States with both passports, or you can apply for a new visa.
 As long as the four names match from the old passport to the new passport, and are in the same order, you may travel with both passports.

 Q.5 My current U.S. visa was issued to me when I was working in my previous job.
 Now I have changed to a new job at a new company and my new employer wants me to attend a conference in the United States, scheduled for next month.
 Can I use the same visa or do I have to apply for a new visa?

 You can travel to the United States on the same visa as long as your visa is valid for business or pleasure.

 Q.6 My child is studying in the United States.
 Can I go live with him?